-Photos have been circulating online, of temporarily empty shelves.
+Photos circulated online, of temporarily empty shelves.

 Singapore is not running into a shortage of essential food or household items.
 Stocks are available in warehouses, and stores have been replenishing their stocks.
 The Government also has a national stockpile for essential items.